The Swan (TV series): Critical response

 The series received a negative reception from television critics.
 Gillian Flynn of Entertainment Weekly claimed the series was "a misogynistic mix of TV's twin vices: commercialism and conformity."
 USA Todays Robert Bianco believed the series to be "[h]urtful and repellent even by reality's constantly plummeting standards," further describing it as an advertisement for plastic surgery.
 Varietys Brian Lowry similarly claimed that the series glorified plastic surgery; however, he praised its graphics and music.
-Gaby Wood of The Guardian criticized the series's premise, stating, "the winner on The Swan is the woman who is thought to have undergone the greatest 'overall transformation' — in other words, the one who appears least like her former self."
+Gaby Wood of The Guardian criticized the series' premise, stating, "the winner on The Swan is the woman who is thought to have undergone the greatest 'overall transformation' — in other words, the one who appears least like her former self."

 Journalist Jennifer Pozner, in her book Reality Bites Back, calls The Swan "the most sadistic reality series of the decade".
 Journalist Chris Hedges also criticized the show in his 2009 book Empire of Illusion, writing "The Swans transparent message is that once these women have been surgically 'corrected' to resemble mainstream celebrity beauty as closely as possible, their problems will be solved".
 Feminist scholar Susan J. Douglas criticized the show in her book The Rise of Enlightened Sexism for its continuation of a negative female body image, claiming that the series showed "the narrow physical standards to which women are expected to conform, the sad degree to which women internalize these standards, the lengths needed to get there, and the impossibility for most of us to meet the bar without, well, taking a box cutter to our faces and bodies".
 Author Alice Marwick described the show as "body culture media", in which plastic surgery is framed as "a morally correct solution to personal problems".

 Cultural impact

 In 2013, second-season contestant Lorrie Arias spoke publicly about problems she attributed to her participation in The Swan, including unresolved surgery complications and mental health problems she says were exacerbated by her appearance on the program.

 In 2010, Entertainment Weekly ranked the program the worst reality television show ever produced.

 It was also the subject of the first episode of the 2024 VICE docuseries Dark Side of Reality TV.

+In March 2025, it was announced Hulu was in production on a documentary revolving around the series directed by Erin Lee Carr.

+On September 24, 2026, it has been announced that The Swan: Behind the Mirrorwill be released for Huluon September 29, 2026.

+Episode Status

+The series was briefly ran on the now-defunct Fox Reality Channel.

+Both seasons 1 and 2episodes can be viewed on Internet Archive.